Los Angeles Clippers 2024-25 NBA Championship Betting Odds

 SEASON GAMES WINS LOSSES FINISH PLAYOFFS

-2023-24 82 51 31 1st, Pacific TBD
+2023–24 82 51 31 1st, Pacific Lost in First Round, 2–4 (Mavericks)

 2022–23 82 44 38 3rd, Pacific Lost in First Round, 1–4 (Suns)

-2021–22 82 42 40 3rd, Pacific Did not qualify
+2021–22 82 42 40 3rd, Pacific Did Not Qualify

-2020–21 72 47 25 2nd, Pacific Lost in Conference finals, 2–4 (Suns)
+2020–21 72 47 25 2nd, Pacific Lost in Conference Finals, 2–4 (Suns)

-2019–20 72 49 23 2nd, Pacific Lost in Conference semifinals, 3–4 (Nuggets)
+2019–20 72 49 23 2nd, Pacific Lost in Conference Semifinals, 3–4 (Nuggets)

 2018–19 82 48 34 2nd, Pacific Lost in First Round, 2–4 (Warriors)